eirroer/Feature-selection-tool/README.md

 # Feature-selection-tool
-This command-line tool is made for doing feature selection on RNA counts data!
+This snakemake based pipeline tool is developed for doing feature selection on RNA counts data!
 It allows for plug-and-play analysis of the input data, with options for configuring the parameters used in the analysis.

 ## Install conda environment
 Conda environment with the required dependecies can be set up using the environment.yaml file with the following command: